 The emerging Chinese market

 China is fast becoming a huge export market for many industries, in particular, the electronics industry.
-While many European manufacturing plants focus on higher end electronic products, many product components are sourced directly from China.
+While many European manufacturing plants focus on higher end consumer electronics products, many product components are sourced directly from China.
 Why China?
 The answer for many is simple, the cost benefit.
 It is simply cheaper to source products and parts from China than it is closer to home.
 The quality is good, delivery times are reasonable and as more and more companies source from there, it is almost becoming the norm, with few trade barriers.
 Take a typical TransferMate client who is sources Electronic Components – They place the order with their supplier in China, book the USD cost through TransferMate and funds arrive with their supplier the following working day.
 It really is that quick!

 Brexit impact on electronics industry